tolgasnet/vscode-jira-link/README.md

-# word-count README
+# jira-link README

-This is the README for your extension "word-count".
+This is the README for your extension "jira-link".
 After writing up a brief description, we recommend including the following sections.

 ## Features